hieultse150560/minesweeper/README.md

 python3 runner.py
 ```
 ## Contributing

+* You can run and see the results like two pictures I have posted, one for AI bot's win and one for AI bot's loss.
-I look forward to receiving comments as well as new directions for the problem.
+* I look forward to receiving comments as well as new development directions for the problem.